tarantool/graphqlide/README.md

-# Tarantool Cartridge WebUI GraphiQL IDE plugin
+# Tarantool Cartridge WebUI GraphQL IDE plugin

 This plugin is used to add GrapiQL IDE functionality into Tarantool Cartridge WebUI